 Medical help to die became legal in Canada in 2016.
 To qualify, individuals must complete several steps and meet strict legal requirements.
 The government plans to amend the law because a court has ruled that some of the requirements are invalid.
 A public consultation on the topic is now underway.
 Invalid requirements In January 2019, two Quebecers challenged the law after they were refused medical help to die.
 They had incurable...
 Read more

 Each new year is an opportunity to look back on the past.
 Each day brings new experiences, new questions about your rights, and you look to Éducaloi for the answers.
-Housing, family, health . . . here are the most consulted articles in 2018.
+Housing, family, work . . . here are the most consulted articles in 2019.

 Beginning January 1, 2020, all cats and dogs over the age of six months must be sterilized and have a microchip.
 No pet licence without sterilization and a microchip Beginning January 1, 2020, Montreal residents who own a dog or cat must provide proof that their animal has been sterilized and microchipped.
 Without this proof, they won’t be able to obtain or renew a pet licence.
 There are some exceptions, for example, if the pet is six...
 Read more

 A new law imposing breath screening for life for repeat drinking and driving offenders came into effect this week.
 This measure is part of a major reform of the Highway Safety Code adopted in 2018.
 From the time of a second offence Drivers who commit a second impaired driving offence will now have to keep an ignition interlock device on their cars for life.
 This device prevents a car from starting when it detects the presence of alcohol in...
 Read more